equinor/ops-actions/CONTRIBUTING.md

     refactor: update workflow input descriptions
     ```

-    If you haven't updated any workflow files, use the `chore` type:
+    If you've updated no workflow files, use the `chore` type:

     ```plaintext
     chore: update OIDC script